 Children with arthritis

-As many as 12,000 children in the UK suffer from juvenile idiopathic arthritis (JIA).
+As many as 12,000 children in the UK are affected by juvenile idiopathic arthritis (JIA).

 There are three main types:

-- Still’s disease, (accounts for 20% of cases).
+- Systemic JIA (Still’s disease), (accounts for 20% of cases).
 Starts with a high fever, patchy red rash,enlarged lymph nodes, abdominal pain and weight loss.

 Juvenile psoriatic arthritis is sometimes thought of as part of the spectrum of juvenile chronic arthritis summarised above but others regard it as a separate disease to be distinguished from these, having more in common with reactive arthritis and juvenile ankylosing spondylitis.